 Working alongside Mark and the coalition since 2016, Cassandra has been a part of the CACAC since its inception.
 She recently became the Director of Operations, sits on the CAC Provincial Network and is an awareness advocate for mental health.
 Watching this organization become a reality through strong community passion for children and youth has made her journey an inspirational one and she feels extremely grateful to work with so many great partners.

-Alyssa serves as the Communications and Community Awareness Coordinator, where she drives to create, cultivate and amplify the CAC voice.
+Alyssa serves as the Director of Communications and Community Awareness, where she drives to create, cultivate and amplify the CAC voice.
 Alyssa is responsible for developing and executing communications and marketing strategies that advocate for the Centre and it’s cause – driving awareness and supporting the efforts of community development.

 Prior to joining the CACAC, Alyssa worked in retail management in Calgary, AB, where she quickly realized the need for social change.
 After heading-up and leading various volunteer initiatives, she decided to make the full switch over to the non-profit sector.
 Alyssa was introduced to Mark Jones and the CAC world during her final year of school after going back to complete her BBA.
 Mark invited her for a tour of the Centre to learn more, and within moments she watched as a little one bravely walked down the hall and into the interview room and from that point on she knew she had to be a part of the team.